Bashilo River

 The Bashilo was also important for defining the boundaries of Ethiopian provinces.
-In the 17th century, it separated Begemder from Amhara.
+In the 17th century, it separated Begemder from Amhara Sayint.
 By the late 18th century, it had become the northern boundary of Shewa, as illustrated by the refusal of Emperor Tekle Giyorgis I to cross the Bashilo because they would enter that province.
 The river remained the northern boundary of Shewa as late as 1870 by Negus Menelik of Shewa in a letter to G.R.
 Goodfellow.